p-lr/TrekMe/Readme.md

 PS : for best accuracy, it is advised to zoom the map during the calibration process before positioning the reticule.
 You can edit the calibration of a map at any time and fix the position of each calibration if needed.
-Don't forget to save your changes.
+Again, don't forget to save your changes.

 ## <a name="TOC-Supported_projections"></a>Supported projections